walt-id/waltid-identity/waltid-libraries/crypto/waltid-crypto2-signum/README.md

 descriptor.
 Use `generateSignumKey` or `restoreSignumKey` when Signum-specific protection and attestation properties are needed directly.

-`SignumHardwarePolicy.REQUIRED` requires the backend to observe hardware backing.
+`HardwarePreference.REQUIRED` requires the backend to observe hardware backing.
 An `attestationChallenge` additionally requires attestation evidence; hardware and attestation are independent requirements.